iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 toc:
   - name: Introduction
   - name: A Concrete Example - SIR Model with Weekend Reporting Delay
-  - name: Defining model misspecification
+  - name: Defining Model Misspecification
     subsections:
     - name: Model Misspecification in Simulation-Based Inference
-  - name: Mitigating model misspecification in SBI
+  - name: Mitigating Model Misspecification in SBI
     subsections:
-    - name: Learning explicit mismatch models
+    - name: Learning Explicit Mismatch Models
     - name: Detecting Model Misspecification with Learned Summary Statistics
     - name: Learning Misspecification Robust Summary Statistics
     - name: Addressing Misspecification with Optimal Transport
-  - name: Practical Considerations
+  - name: Practical Implications for SBI Workflows
-  - name: Open challenges
+  - name: Open Challenges
 ---

-Simulation-based inference (SBI) provides a powerful framework for applying Bayesian inference to study complex systems where direct likelihood computation is infeasible
-<d-cite key="cranmer_frontier_2020"></d-cite>.
-By using simulated data to approximate
+Simulation-based inference (SBI) provides a powerful framework for applying Bayesian inference to complex scientific simulators where direct likelihood computation is infeasible <d-cite key="cranmer_frontier_2020"></d-cite>.
+By requiring only simulated data to approximate the posterior distribution over simulator parameters,
-posterior distributions, SBI has found applications across diverse scientific fields, including neuroscience, physics, climate science, and epidemiology <d-cite key="goncalves_training_2020,brehmer_simulationbased_2020,mckinley2014simulation"></d-cite>.
+$p(\mathbf{\theta}\mid \mathbf{x_o})$, SBI has found applications across neuroscience, physics, climate science, and epidemiology <d-cite key="goncalves_training_2020,brehmer_simulationbased_2020,mckinley2014simulation"></d-cite>.
-However, these methods rely on a critical assumption: that the simulator faithfully represents the true data-generating process.
+All of these applications rely on a critical assumption: that the simulator faithfully represents the true data-generating process.
 When this assumption is violated, the resulting model misspecification can undermine the reliability of inference.

-The problem is particularly acute in _neural_ SBI, where posterior distributions or likelihoods are approximated using neural networks trained on simulated data.
-Neural networks are known to produce arbitrarily incorrect predictions when probed with out-of-distribution (OOD) data <d-cite key="szegedy_intriguing_2014"></d-cite>.
-In a misspecified simulator, observed data $\mathbf{x}_o$ is effectively OOD relative to the training distribution, leading to unreliable posterior estimates, distorted uncertainty quantification, and potentially incorrect scientific conclusions.
+This issue is particularly acute in _neural_ SBI, where neural networks are trained on simulated data to approximate posterior distributions, likelihoods, or likelihood ratios.
+Neural networks are known to produce arbitrarily incorrect predictions when queried with out-of-distribution (OOD) inputs <d-cite key="szegedy_intriguing_2014"></d-cite>.
+Under model misspecification, the observed data

-This problem is not merely theoretical.
-In epidemic modeling, for instance, simulators often assume uniform reporting across all days, while real-world data exhibit systematic weekend underreporting with Monday spikes.
-Ward et al. (2022) <d-cite key="ward_robust_2022"></d-cite> demonstrated that such discrepancies—seemingly minor reporting delays—can bias parameter estimates by over 40% and cause credible interval coverage to drop from the nominal 95% to below 60%.

-When the simulator cannot represent patterns present in observations, neural networks trained on simulated data face out-of-distribution inputs, undermining posterior inference reliability.
-Understanding and addressing model misspecification is therefore essential for trustworthy simulation-based inference in real-world applications.
+$\mathbf{x}_o$ can be effectively OOD relative to the training simulations, leading to biased posterior estimates and misleading uncertainty quantification.
+Accordingly, empirical studies confirm that even seemingly minor mismatches between simulator and reality can induce substantial parameter bias and severely miscalibrated credible intervals <d-cite key="cannon_investigating_2022"></d-cite>.

-The sensitivity of neural networks to OOD data underscores the importance of developing robust methods for detecting and addressing model misspecification.
-This blog post provides an overview of recent advances in this area, beginning with a concrete running example that illustrates key concepts throughout, then formalizing the definition of model misspecification in SBI.
-The post reviews four categories of methods for addressing misspecification and concludes with open challenges.
+These observations motivate methods that detect and mitigate model misspecification in SBI, rather than assuming perfectly specified simulators.
+This blog post reviews recent advances in this area for neural SBI.
+It introduces a concrete running example that illustrates key concepts, formalizes the notion of model misspecification in SBI, surveys four categories of methods for addressing misspecification, discusses their assumptions and practical implications, and concludes with open challenges for the field.

 ## A Concrete Example: SIR Model with Weekend Reporting Delay

-Before formalizing these concepts, we introduce a concrete running example: the Susceptible-Infected-Recovered (SIR) epidemic model with weekend reporting delays <d-cite key="ward_robust_2022"></d-cite>.
-The SIR model tracks disease spread using infection rate $\beta$, recovery rate $\gamma$, and reproduction number $R_0 = \beta/\gamma$.
+Before formalizing these concepts, we introduce a concrete running example: the Susceptible-Infected-Recovered (SIR) epidemic model with weekend reporting delays
+<d-cite key="ward_robust_2022"></d-cite>.
+The SIR model describes disease spread through
+infection and recovery rates $(\beta, \gamma)$, with reproduction number
+$R_0 = \beta/\gamma$.
 In the clean simulator, infection reports occur uniformly across all days.
-However, real-world data often exhibit systematic patterns—here, a fraction $\alpha$ of weekend infections go unreported until Monday, creating characteristic weekly oscillations.
+In contrast, real-world data often exhibit systematic patterns—here, a fraction $\alpha$ of weekend infections goes unreported until Monday, creating characteristic weekly oscillations (Figure 1).

-{% include figure.html path="assets/img/2026-04-27-model-misspecification-in-sbi/sir_figure.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2026-04-27-model-misspecification-in-sbi/sir_figure_row.png" class="img-fluid" %}
 <div class="caption">
-    <strong>Figure 1:</strong> Model misspecification in SIR epidemic inference. <strong>Panel A</strong> (left) shows the SIR model structure and an example trajectory with weekend reporting delays—observed data (red dashed) exhibit Monday spikes versus the true curve (solid red). <strong>Panel B</strong> (middle) displays posterior distributions for $\beta$ and $\gamma$ when NPE trained on clean simulations encounters no misspecification (α=0%, dark blue) versus mild misspecification (α=20%, light blue).
-True values marked with red dashed lines. <strong>Panel C</strong> (right) shows posterior predictive checks with 90% credible intervals.
-The posteriors shift and broaden under misspecification, and predictions fail to capture systematic patterns in the observations.
+  <strong>Figure 1:</strong> SIR model with weekend reporting delay.
+  <strong>A</strong>: Schematic SIR model and misspecification: a fraction α of weekend infections is reported on Monday.
+  <strong>B</strong>: Example epidemic trajectory showing true S, I, R curves and observed infections with a weekend delay.
+  <strong>C</strong>: SBI posterior samples for $(\beta, \gamma)$ for clean data (α = 0%, blue) and misspecified data (α=30%, orange), with true parameters marked.
+  <strong>D</strong>: Posterior predictive checks for both cases, illustrating how misspecification shifts and distorts the inferred dynamics.
 </div>

-When neural posterior estimation (NPE) is trained on clean simulations but encounters observations with weekend delays, the network faces out-of-distribution data.
-Figure 1 demonstrates the consequences: even with mild misspecification (α=20%), the posterior shifts away from true parameters, uncertainty increases substantially, and posterior predictive samples fail to capture the systematic Monday spikes.
+To infer infection parameters from observed data, a common SBI approach would be using neural posterior estimation (NPE, <d-cite key="papamakarios_fast_2016"></d-cite>), training a conditional density estimator $q_{\phi}(\theta \mid x)$ on clean simulated parameter–data pairs.
+When NPE is trained on clean simulations but encounters observations with weekend delays, the network faces out-of-distribution data.
+Figure 1 demonstrates the consequences: even with mild misspecification (α=20%), the posterior shifts away from true parameters, uncertainty increases, and posterior predictive samples fail to capture the systematic Monday spikes.
+Ward et al. (2022) <d-cite key="ward_robust_2022"></d-cite> quantify this effect, showing that such discrepancies can bias parameter estimates by over 40% and cause credible interval coverage to drop from the nominal 95% to below 60%.

 **Note on the example:** This scenario is designed for pedagogical illustration—in practice, if the weekend reporting delay were known, practitioners would explicitly model it in the simulator.
-The methods discussed below address situations where the source or structure of misspecification is unknown, difficult to model, or where the goal is to develop robust inference procedures that can handle unanticipated discrepancies.
+The methods discussed below target situations where misspecification is unknown or difficult to parametrize, or where the goal is to develop inference procedures that remain robust to unanticipated discrepancies.

 Having seen the practical impact of misspecification in this example, we now turn to formal definitions and a systematic review of approaches for addressing this challenge.

 ## Defining Model Misspecification

-Model misspecification occurs when the assumptions of the model do not align with the true data-generating process, leading to unreliable inferences.
+Model misspecification occurs when the assumptions of the model do not align with the true data-generating process.
 In Bayesian inference, this problem arises when the true data-generating process cannot be captured within the family of distributions defined by the model.
 Walker (2013) provides a foundational definition <d-cite key="walker_bayesian_2013"></d-cite>:

 <blockquote>
   A statistical model $p(\mathbf{x}_s | \theta)$ that relates a parameter of interest